marcwan/pxs/DIARY.md

 AAAAND -- my first bit of bad design coming back to bite me in the butt.
 COMPARE might be the wrong thing to have done. must think on this more.
 I suspect I need to move it to TESTXXX instructions that all evalutate to a bool true/false flag, put those in TMPs/register, and then go from there.
 So, more complicated COMPARE/TESTs, but fewer JUMP instructions then.
 D'oh!

+## August 7:

+Great, my compiler is going a lot better now and I can generate a lot of code, but -- it's wrong.
+I need to move to an intermediate representation from which I will generate code.
+This is basically gonna be an overly simplistic AST.
+That will let me do further analyses, generate better code, and start even thinkign about optimisations.

+#winning.